Updated for 2025

 6. Send a Special Lunch

 Make their favorite sandwich, send along a few special snack treats, or go a little bit overboard.
-Add a hand-written note letting your child know how much you miss them, or maybe telling a joke!
+Add a handwritten note letting your child know how much you miss them, or maybe telling a joke!
 Jazz it up to make it fun.

 7. Make a Time Capsule

-It doesn’t have to be fancy.
-An empty paper towel roll works wonderfully.
-Create a simple questionnaire for your child (depending on your child’s age, they can answer and you can record their answers).
-Ask children to list their favorites — book, song, color, movie, television show, class subject.
-Ask them to write down a hope for the school year.
 On the back of the paper, have kids trace their handprints.
 Roll the paper up, put it inside the paper towel roll, and wrap the roll in tissue paper (like a giant Tootsie Roll).
 Then you can all open the time capsules at the end of the school year.
 Children will be amazed to see how their answers have both changed and stayed the same — and how much their hands have grown!

 8. Paint Your Children’s Feet

 Younger children, especially, will enjoy this activity.
-Set up a painting area (outside may be best or else inside with newspapers protecting the floor), and be sure to mix some hand soap into the paint (the paint will wipe off much easier that way, from both skin and clothes).
+Set up a painting area (outside may be best, or else inside with newspapers protecting the floor), and be sure to mix some hand soap into the paint (the paint will wipe off much easier that way, from both skin and clothes).

-Paint your child’s right foot onto a white sheet of paper leaving space for your child to write (or dictate to you) one way that he or she will make sure to start the school year off on the “right foot.”
+Paint your child’s right foot onto a white sheet of paper and leave space for your child to write (or dictate to you) one way that he or she will make sure to start the school year off on the “right foot.”
 For example, “I will read each night at home.
 I will always remember to write my name on my papers.
 I will ask a question when I’m confused.”

 9. Plan a Special After-School Treat

-You can either take your child out for a special after-school treat or if you prefer, you can certainly have one at home.
-Think fun and festive, something you wouldn’t normally have for an after-school snack.
+You can either take your child out for a special after-school treat, or if you prefer, you can certainly have one at home.
+Think fun and festive, serve something you wouldn’t normally have for an after-school snack.
 A few suggestions — build your own sundaes or build your own smoothies.
 Or get them from your favorite local spot.

 10. Estimate with Smarties